Prajeevan/Booth-Agent/language/conversations/example/hello_world_00.md

 Are you human?
 * turing/human

-< Apologies, but this app needs to go back to school!
+< Apologies, but thiasdasdasdasdsas app needs to go back to school!
 * apology/untrained